Learning to Persuade on the Fly: Robustness Against Ignorance: Introduction

 Our results contribute to the work on online learning that seeks to evaluate the value of knowing the underlying distributional parameters in settings with repeated interactions~\citep{kleinbergL03}.
-In particular, our results fully characterize the sender's \emph{value of knowing the prior} for repeated persuasion.
-Our attempt of relaxing the known prior assumptions is also aligned with the prior-independent mechanism design literature \cite{dhangwatnotai2015revenue,chawla2013prior}.
+In particular, our results fully characterize the sender's \emph{value of knowing the state distribution} for repeated persuasion.
+Our well-motivated approach to relax the strong assumption of complete distributional knowledge in the standard persuasion setting is also aligned with the prior-independent mechanism design literature~\citep{dhangwatnotai2015revenue,chawla2013prior}.